Clerical Assistant IBEST

-This program provides extra support to students working towards certificates in Accounting or Office Administration or a degree in Business Administration.
+This program provides extra support to students working toward a certificate in Office Administration or a degree in Business Administration.
 IBEST programs are ideal for students currently attending ABE (Adult Basic Ed) or ESL (English as a Second Language) classes, attending college for the first time, or retraining for a new career.
 IBEST supported classes include business, customer service and accounting.
 Call 360-383-3080 for more information, including eligibility requirements and the application process.

-Changes have also been made to improve WCC's Office Administration and Accounting certificates to enhance learning, knowledge and employability of graduates.
-See specific links below in the Degree and Certificate section for specific course requirements, or contact a program advisor for more information.
+Changes have also been made to improve WCC's Office Administration certificate to enhance learning, knowledge and employability of graduates.
+See links below in the Degree and Certificate section for specific course requirements, or contact a program advisor for more information.
 Click here for individual class schedules available this fall.

 Students with training and education in business are employed by public, private and not-for-profit organizations and agencies.
 Employees with business skills are valued by financial institutions, trade/labor organizations, government agencies, insurance companies, corporations, educational institutions, health care organizations, tax related businesses, and many more.
 Students with business degrees or certificates have many employment opportunities, and are often able to increase their skills through on-the-job-training or additional education.